 CAHF now has an extensive database of the elemental costs of a standardised house in thirty cities across fifteen countries.
 We can compare the total cost of building to completion this standard house across countries and cities.
 We can break this cost down into broad categories (land, infrastructure, construction, other costs), sub-categories (foundations, walls, roof, finishes), or into component costs (labour vs materials, cost of cement, or timber, or steel).
 Finally, we have categorised the input costs according to their standard industry classifications (SIC), so that we know what economic sectors are stimulated, and to what extent, by the construction of this house.
 Most importantly, we can compare these things – categories, components, inputs, products, sectors – across cities and countries and economic sectors.

-The Housing in the Economy blog series will also report on this study, and explore the vast amounts of data we have collected, and highlight what it is telling us.
+The Housing in the Economy blog series reports on this study, and explores the vast amounts of data we have collected, and highlight what it is telling us.
 We now know that the dollarised cost of building this CAHF House varies by over 100 percent between countries, and even between cities in the same country.
 Finally, we can demonstrate the differences that land, services, construction and other costs have on overall house costs, on a like-for-like basis.
 We can show that certain countries have much more expensive labour markets, and that intermediate input costs (such as steel, timber and cement) differ significantly across the continent.
 Join us on the journey of exploring these differences over the coming months.
 There is much to explore.

 Simply knowing these things is useful, but not yet informative.
 We will explore why some of these differences exist.
 We dig into the impacts of land policy, planning and permitting, tax regimes, economic maturity and structure, industrial policy, municipal systems and financial markets on housing costs.